Are you struggling to find a career path that inspires you? Or maybe you simply don’t know what to do with your life career-wise?

 - Be brave.

-If you mess up, instead of being down on yourself, you can claim success via the experience.
-Because if you can feel good about your own integrity in trying to live your best life, you are successful.
+If you mess up, instead of being down on yourself, be kind to yourself.
+Find value in the experience of your struggle, and feel good about your best efforts.
+If you can feel good about your own integrity in trying to live your best life, you are successful.

 If you believe in yourself, you win.
-Even if you feel you haven’t reached your full potential, you can still claim your success and give yourself grace.
+Even if you feel you haven’t reached your full potential, you can still feel ok with it and give yourself grace.
 No one can tell you how to feel about where you’re at in life.

 Bottom line: If you’re a dabbler, having trouble finding a career path, or don’t know what to do with your life, never feel bad about it.
 You’re not flakey, a flop, a loser, or any of that.